NashTech-Labs/Techhub-template/README.md

 2. Gradle
 3. SBT

-#### As of now we are using JDK Version 11 as default.
+#### Note:- As of now we are using JDK Version 11 as default.
 If you want to use another version of java you will required to create a file named as :-

 ```cat >java-version.txt```
 </br>